Texas officer charged with murder in fatal store shooting

 Lucas used a stun gun before shooting Price, who was taken to a hospital and died, the statement said.

-Police didn’t release details about the disturbance, but family and friends of Price said Monday that the one-time college football player was intervening in a domestic disturbance when he was shot.
+Officials haven’t released any details about the disturbance at the convenience store but family and friends of Price said the one-time college football player was intervening in a domestic disturbance when he was shot.

-“When police arrived, I’m told, he raised his hands and attempted to explain what was going on,” said civil rights attorney Lee Merritt in a Facebook posting.
-“Police fired Tasers at him and when his body convulsed from the electrical current, they ‘perceived a threat’ and shot him to death.”
+”When police arrived, I’m told, he raised his hands and attempted to explain what was going on,” Merritt said in a Facebook posting.

-After Lucas’ arrest was announced, Merritt posted: “This didn’t happen quickly.
-It should (have) happened the day he murdered JP.
-John should still be here.”
+Snider said Price ”did not appear to be an uninvolved, innocent party” when Lucas arrived at the store.

+”Officer Lucas tried to detain Mr. Price and he resisted.
+After Mr. Price refused repeated instructions and physically resisted, Officer Lucas deployed his (stun gun) and continued to give Mr. Price instructions.
+Mr. Price resisted the effects of the (stun gun) and attempted to take it away from Officer Lucas,” Snider said.

 Price’s relatives and friends said Price, a Wolfe City employee, was a figure well-known in the close-knit community.